-We spoke with 2016 Red Bull Cape Fear Winner Russell Bierke about one of the most historic days in Australian surfing history
+We spoke with 2016 Red Bull Cape Fear winner Russell Bierke about one of the most historic days in Australian surfing history.

-Just over a week ago, the east coast of Australia was rocked by a powerful storm that created some of the most spectacular waves in recent memory.
+Just over a week ago, Australia's east coast was rocked by a powerful storm that created some of the most spectacular waves in recent memory.
 While sensible residents ran for cover from the 40-knot winds and 15-foot swells, a hand-picked group of some of the world’s best big wave surfers took to Cape Solander in Botany Bay to compete in the annual Red Bull Cape Fear competition.

-This invitation-only event welcomes 16 hand-selected surfers each year to compete in head-to-head heats at the famed “Ours” break and conditions have to be just right before the green light is given at this fickle break.
-On the morning of June 6, 2016, competitors were greeted with waves of over 12 feet and what unfolded will go down go down as one of the most historic days in surfing history.
+This invitation-only event welcomes 16 hand-selected surfers each year to compete in head-to-head heats at the famed “Ours” break, and conditions have to be just right before the green light is given at this fickle break.
+On the morning of June 6, 2016, competitors were greeted with waves of over 12 feet and what unfolded will go down as one of the most historic days in surfing history.
 And even more impressive, the event was won by a teenager.

 finder.com.au sat down with the champion of the 2016 Red Bull Cape Fear final, 18-year old South Coast charger Russell Bierke, to find out just what went down.